shafiq-sid/fetch-assessment-solution/README.md

 - Now, use the virtual environment for further commands.

 ### Issues Identification and Fixes
 - First issue found was passing Method as `NoneType` because there was no fallback method provided if there is no method in .yaml file.
-Fixed it passing fallback method of GET when there is none.
+Fixed it by passing fallback method of GET when there is none.
 - (feat) Add check for 500ms or less request time for API availability. (fix) Calculated total time request takes by using `request.elapsed`.
 Further converting it to milliseconds and added into if condition that determines availability.
-- (feat) Port should not used with domain for logging. (fix) Check if domain has a port, if then removed it from the domain and passed the trimmed domain to logging.
+- (feat) Port should not be used with domain for logging. (fix) Check if domain has a port, if then removed it from the domain and passed the trimmed domain to logging.